 If you were injured in a motorcycle crash or lost a loved one in one, you may be entitled to financial compensation.
-Our Tampa motorcycle accident lawyers will provide responsive legal care and assist you with all aspects of your claim.
-The Law Offices of Anidjar & Levine can help you learn about your legal rights and options.
+Our Tampa motorcycle accident lawyers provide responsive legal care and could assist you with all aspects of your claim.

 Dangers of Motorcycle Riding

 Riding a motorcycle poses unique dangers, including:

-- Road hazards – While debris on the roadway can pose a danger to any driver, motorcyclists are at particular risk because road hazards like uneven pavement, potholes, and oil spills can be deadly to motorcyclists.
+- Road hazards: While debris on the roadway can pose a danger to any driver, motorcyclists are at particular risk because road hazards like uneven pavement, potholes, and oil spills can throw them off balance.

-- Lack of experience – Operating a motorcycle requires different skills and more coordination than driving a car.
-Inexperienced motorcyclists may cause single-vehicle or multi-vehicle accidents.
+- Lack of experience: Operating a motorcycle requires different skills and more coordination than driving a car.
+Inexperienced motorcyclists may cause single-vehicle or multi-vehicle collisions.

-- Difficulty being seen – Motorcycles are much smaller than passenger vehicles, so other motorists may not spot them in time to avoid crashing into them.
+- Difficulty being seen: Motorcycles are much smaller than passenger vehicles, so other drivers may not spot them in time to avoid crashing into them.

 - Weather conditions: Even a small amount of rain or other precipitation on the roadway can cause motorcycle tires to lose traction and hydroplane.